EricTrainingRev/220531-JWA/Week6/Day1/sql_intro.md

 - char contains extra padding, therefore takes up more space, varchar does not have the padding so more memory efficient
 - example: varchar(50) but you only store the word 'cat', this would only take up 3 letters
 - char(50) but only store the word 'cat', it would take up the full 50 because the extra 47 letters would be strored as blank spaces
+- All strings should be single quotes
+- serial is an integer but it has special capabilities to help us uniquely identify our records

 ## Definitions
 - database - collection of data.
 In the case of SQL, a database is a collection of related tables